BITSAT 2024 Syllabus, Download PDF

-The BITSAT online test is conducted on the basis of NCERT syllabus for 11th and 12th class.
-The candidates have to prepare according to the topics mentioned in the BITSAT syllabus.
-Here we are providing you the complete section-wise and topic-wise syllabus of the BITSAT examination.
+The BITSAT examination is conducted on the basis of class 11 and 12 NCERT syllabus.
+The candidates have to prepare according to the chapters and topics mentioned in the BITSAT syllabus.
+Here we are providing you the complete chapter-wise syllabus of the BITSAT examination.